 You will receive 100% of the increase to your household net income going forwards once the marriage allowance tax break is in place.
 This is approximately £250 per year.
 This is done at no cost.

-42% inclusive of all charges, plus £100 of the total HMRC repayment is payable if a payment is released.
+Our fee of 35% + Vat (42% including VAT) plus £100 (including VAT) of the total HMRC repayment is payable if a payment is released.

 Where no payment is released, you do not have to pay us anything.

 So, all you need to do is complete the online form and we will process the Marriage allowance transfer with HMRC for you.

 Unfortunately because you’re happy with the way the account was sold we cannot process your complaint.
 We can only process complaints for customers who are NOT happy with how their Packaged Bank Account was sold.

 Unfortunately, it appears based on this answer you do not qualify for Marriage Allowance.

 You have entered your National insurance number incorrectly.
 Please amend this.